TeaEngineering/aiokdb/README.md

 ## Tests

-Just run `pytest` in the root directory.
+Run `pytest` in the root directory.
 Formatting with `black .`
-Check for type annotations with
+Check type annotations with `mypy --strict .`